Support

 Minsh Processes FAQ

-We strive to keep this article up-to-date at all times, but there may sometimes be a delay between the time changes are being applied to our processes, and the time these changes are reflected in this FAQ.
-If you request any clarification or need the most up-to-date information, please, contact us for an update.
+We strive to keep this article up to date, but there may sometimes be a delay between the time changes are applied to our processes and the time those changes are reflected here.
+If you need clarification or the most up-to-date information, please contact us.

 Which data do you store?